This page details the level and period of support for versions of operating systems in the Qubes ecosystem.

 |Release 3.2||Fedora 23|

 Dom0 is isolated from domUs.
 DomUs can access only a few interfaces, such as Xen, device backends (in the dom0 kernel and in other VMs, such as the NetVM), and Qubes tools (gui-daemon, qrexec-daemon, etc.).
 These components are security-critical, and we provide updates for all of them (when necessary), regardless of the support status of the base distribution.
 For this reason, we consider it safe to continue using a given base distribution in dom0 even after it has reached EOL (end-of-life).

-The table below shows the TemplateVM versions supported by each Qubes OS release.
-Currently, only Fedora, Debian, and Whonix TemplateVMs are officially supported.
+The following table shows the TemplateVM versions available for each Qubes OS release:

 |Release 1||18, 20||None||None|